 Along with many other careers, you only need a two-year degree to enter into the world of medicine.
 On top of that, a radiologic technologist is one of the highest paying jobs that only require an associate degree.

 After you finish school, you must take the CT Registry exam.
 Our Tuffest Stuff CT Registry Review Webinar focuses on the technical aspects of this comprehensive test by encompassing the necessary preparation materials.
 It is designed to help students pass on the very first try.

 2. Say Hello to Job Security

 The baby boomers are growing older, leaving medical professionals with a plethora of tests to run and work to complete.
-From cancer to Alzheimer’s disease to broken bones caused by osteoporosis, radiologic technologists are needed now more than ever to run the proper tests and provide images for the influx of patients.
+From cancer to Alzheimer’s disease to broken bones caused by osteoporosis, RTs are needed now more than ever to run the proper tests and provide images for the influx of patients.

 3. There are Very Competitive Wages

 The average annual salary for a radiologic technologist is $57,450 with the highest paid radiologic technologist making over $82,590.
 They are often offered benefits and retirement plans on top of their pay.